Illustration: Natalya Listomirova

 Persecution of human rights defenders and activists: a submission to the EU Committee of Ministers in relation to Article 18

 Rule 9.2 Submission on the implementation of the general measures in the cases no. 54003/20 «Kogan and others v.
 Russia» and no. 17912/15 «Kutayev v.
-Russia» prepared by by the NGOs Memorial Human Rights Defence Centre and OVD-Info.
+Russia» prepared by the NGOs Memorial Human Rights Defence Centre and OVD-Info.

 30 July 2024